 See the "Big Five" on this Serengeti and Ngorongoro Safari

 MEALS: Kick back and relax while all your Tanzanian meals are prepared for you.
-We’ll enjoy a variety of fresh, healthy options that include poultry, beef, fish, vegetables and fruit.
-We pride ourselves on offering good tasting breakfasts, lunches, dinners and snacks.
+We’ll enjoy a variety of fresh, healthy options that include poultry, beef, fish, vegetables, and fruit.
+We pride ourselves on offering good tasting breakfasts, lunches, dinners, and snacks.
 While we’ll enjoy sharing happy hours together, the purchase of alcoholic beverages is not included in the trip fees.

 YOUR GROUP: The group size ranges from 5 to 12 participants, plus several local guides.
-Each group consists of people of various ages, backgrounds and abilities.
+Each group consists of people of various ages, backgrounds, and abilities.

 HEALTH: We encourage you to see your doctor or a travel nurse at least 4-6 weeks before travel.
 This allows for adequate time to get new immunizations, if required, and ensure that others are up-to-date.
-You will also need a prescription for an anti malarial medication.
+You may need a prescription for an anti-malarial medication.
 We also encourage you to check the Center for Disease Control and Prevention's website for the most up-to-date recommendations.

 A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.